hashnfv/hashnfv-octopus/docs/opnfv-stablebranch.rst

 Project specific tasks
 ~~~~~~~~~~~~~~~~~~~~~~

 Each of the 5 projects that contributed to Arno will dedicate some committers which would be in charge of reviewing backports for their project, following the stable branch policy.
+It is in the responsibility of each project how to select those committers (e.g. vote in the team).

 The group of these committers here are sometimes called the "stable branch maintenance team" or "stable-mtc" without this being necessarily a team with own organization.